 Driving Directions from Nearest Town or Landmark

-Once you arrive in Elkford (located on Highway 43), turn east at the four way stop onto the Fording Road.
-Follow this road for 5 kilometres (3 mi) and watch for Josephine Falls signage at parking lot.
-Follow the Forests, Falls and Lakes trail to Josephine Falls.
+Once you arrive in Elkford, British Columbia (located on Highway 43), turn east at the four way stop onto the Fording Road.
+Follow this road for 5 kilometres (3 miles) and watch for Josephine Falls signage at parking lot.
+Follow the Forests, Falls and Lakes Trail to Josephine Falls.